jonniek/mpv-playlistmanager/README.md

  - Edit `input.conf` with for example `KEY script-binding playlistmanager/showplaylist`
    - in above example you might want to remove the default keybind of `showplaylist` or use `--no-input-default-bindings`

-If you want to use the above controls from a "gui" rather than keybinds, then you can check out [mpv-menu](https://github.com/jonniek/mpv-menu) and use the `menu.json` found in this repository.

 ### Dynamic keybindings for navigating the playlist
 - __moveup__(UP)